Johnryder23/job_submit_scripts/README.md

 # job_submit_scripts
-storage of scripts for various HPC jobs scheduled with Slurm
+Repo of scripts for various HPC jobs scheduled with Slurm